A big HELLO and welcome to my new website!

 One of my key aims is to raise awareness of spinal cord injury and to raise funds for charities that will fund research for a cure for chronic spinal cord injury.
 I am also a proud member of The Cure Girls.
 We are a group of women from all over the world who have a SCI and together are on a mission to make spinal cord injury curable.
 We write a blog and tell how life really is living with a SCI.
 You can follow us here on the Cure Girls Blog.

 On March 3rd 2013 I did a SKYDIVE for Spinal Research and I raised over £3,000.
 It was an AMAZING experience and has turned me into a complete adrenaline junkie!!!
 My next challenge is to do a virtual cycle from L.A. to VEGAS on my FES bike, this is 264 miles.
-I will do this allowing myself only seven days to finish it.
+I will do this allowing myself four weeks to finish it.
 You can sponsor me on here on my Just Giving page.

 Help me carry on Christopher Reeve’s legacy and The Cure Girl’s Mission..